robert/robert.github.com/_drafts/ppab-api.md

 TODO
 ```

-And here's a HTTP request that a server might send to the Stripe API in order to create a new charge:
+Here's another example of an HTTP request, this time one that a program might send to the Stripe API in order to create a new charge:

 ```
 TODO
 ```

-It's important to realize that this isn't some human-readable summaries of an HTTP request; this is literally what an HTTP request looks like.
-The client opens a network connection to the server and sends this exact data.
-The network connection is opened using TCP/IP, another protocol, but the details very much don't matter here.
-All that matters is that the client and server are able to exchange data.
+It may be illuminating to realize that these aren't human-readable summaries of an HTTP request; they are literally what an HTTP request looks like.
+The client sends this exact data to the server, and the server parses it to work out what the client is asking it to do.
+There may be some minor complications; the client may encrypt the data before sending it, and the newer HTTP/2 protocol sends data in a more compressed form.
+But it still makes you think.

-When a server receives an HTTP request it performs some action, then returns an HTTP response.
-If the request was asking for information (like retrieving a webpage or a Tweet), the response might include that information in the *response body*.
-If the request was asking to create a new record, the response body might say whether the creation was successful and the new record's database ID.
-If something goes wrong during processing then the server should send back a response indicating what went wrong.
-If something goes seriously wrong (eg. the server literally explodes half-way through processing the request, or the client loses its internet connection) then the client might not receive an HTTP response.
-However, in general the client should always expect to receive back a response.

-We'll talk more about the different parts of HTTP requests and responses shortly.
-It's useful to understand HTTP at a high level, but you can get a long way without knowing much about the details.
+We'll talk more about a few important details of HTTP shortly.
+It's useful to understand HTTP at a high level, but you can get a long way without knowing about the more byzantine edge cases.
 If you know about URL paths (like `/TODO`); HTTP verbs (like `GET` and `POST`); status codes (like `200 OK`, `404 Not Found`, and `500 Internal Error`); and a little about HTTP headers (like `TODO`), then you'll be able to get a long way.

-Let's talk briefly about some of these key concepts.
+But before we talk about the protocol that underlies most web APIs, let's disambiguate a little.

 ### What's the different between a protocol and an API?

 Protocols and APIs sound very similar.
-They're both, broadly speaking, rules that allow systems to exchange information.
-The difference between the two is that a protocol is typically much more *generic* than an API.
-A protocol is the foundational rules of communication that can be used for a specific use case.
+They're both, broadly speaking, sets of rules that allow systems to exchange information.
+The difference between the two is that a protocol is typically a generic set of rules implemented by many systems in order to achieve a generic goal, such as allowing two computers to exchange data over a network.
+By contrast, an API is a specific interface provided by a specific entity in order to achieve something specific.

-The postal service has a protocol for sending mail around the country.
+For example, the postal service has a protocol for sending mail around the country.
 If you put a letter in an envelope, write a name and address on it, and attach enough stamps, the postal service will deliver it.
+The protocol also has branches that deal with unexpected behavior.
 If you don't put enough stamps on it then they will ask the recipient to pay instead.
 If you write your own address on the back then they will return it to you if they are unable to deliver it.
 The postal service doesn't care how you use its protocol (beyond a few basic legality and safety checks).
-It's just a generic transport mechanism.
+It's just a generic mechanism for delivering letters.

+In this analogy, an API might be a specific usage of the postal service protocol, such as submitting a particular form to the IRS.

 A somewhat subtle point: the postal service's rules are a protocol, but the postal service itself is an *implementation* of that protocol.
-The rules describe the contract that a user has with the postal service.
-The actual vans, postal workers, and post offices are what bring that contract to life.
+The protocol describes the contract that a user has with the postal service, but you still need actual vans, postal workers, and post offices bring that contract to life.

 Protocols can build on top of each other.
-A *networking-level* protocol like TCP/IP describes how computers can connect to and exchange data with each other over the internet.
-However, this isn't enough for two computers to have a productive conversation.
-If you want to request a particular website, you need to be able to say what information you want, send some authorization information to prove your identity
+TCP/IP is a *networking-level* protocol that describes how computers can connect to and exchange data with each other over the internet.
+However, just being able to reliably exchange data isn't enough for two computers to have a productive conversation.
+They need an extra layer of rules in order to know how to structure that data.
+This is where HTTP comes in.

-it's convenient
+HTTP is an *application-level* protocol.
+It gives clients and servers a well-structured way in which to send each other messages.
+The first line should be an *HTTP verb* (like `GET` or `POST`), then a space, then the *path* to the resource that you want (like `/posts/124891`), then the HTTP version, then a newline, and so on.

-Protocols can build on top of each other.
-The postal service is analagous to a *networking-level* protocol like TCP/IP; it describes how to send messages, but says nothing about the contents of those messages.
-An *application-level* protocol like HTTP is analogous to the conventions on how formal-ish letters are usually laid out.
+HTTP is analogous to the conventions on how formal-ish letters are usually laid out.
 The sender's address goes in the top-right, then the date, then "Dear So-And-So", then the body of the letter, then "Yours faithfully/Hugs and kisses/Best regards", then the sender's name.

 [PIC]